 #6 Staying in school

 Schools are a ubiquitous part of anime, but students rarely find the time to raid Yakuza hide-outs and battle with city-destroying monsters between attending classes.
-In an action-heavy show like this, you always risk the school theme going entirely forgotten, such as in my favorite punching bag Ataraxia, or a sizable chunk of the show just goes to boring school stuff nobody enjoys, see Blood-C for an example of that.
+In an action-heavy show like this, you always risk the school theme going entirely forgotten; such as in my favorite punching bag, Ataraxia.
+At other times, a sizable chunk of the show just goes to boring school stuff nobody enjoys, see Blood-C for an example of that.

-Hero Academia is mostly about Midoriya attending a prestigious school for heroes-in-training and it does a great job at making that fun, so even the downtime between hero stuff is entertaining.
+My Hero Academia is mostly about Midoriya attending a prestigious school for heroes-in-training and it does a great job at making that fun.
+As a result, even the downtime between hero stuff is entertaining.
 Classes are a great way to get a little world-building in, P.E. just becomes an excuse to show off the superpowers, and the ever-familiar school festival is turned into an exciting tournament arc.